 Children - all babies, children and young people under 18 years of age are eligible to attend the School Dental Service regardless of their parent’s or guardian’s Pensioner Concession / Health Care Card status.

 Adults - adults need to have a current Health Care Card or Pensioner Concession Card and live in South Australia to access dental care at SA Dental Service clinics.
 Adult dependents (under 19 years) of the card holder whose names are on the card, can access dental care.

 A person whose name is on the card and is a partner of the card holder cannot access dental care at SA Dental Service clinics, unless they have their own Health Care Card or Pensioner Concession Card.

 If you are uncertain about eligibility, contact your local clinic.
 To find the dental clinic closest to you, go to our dental clinics.

-If you have a Department of Veterans’ Affairs Gold or White Card, you may be eligible for treatment with Veteran Dental Services.
-To find out more, call the Department of Veterans’ Affairs on 13 32 54.
+If you have a Department of Veteran’s Affairs Gold or White Card, you may be eligible for treatment funded by the Department of Veterans’ Affairs.
+For more information, call the Department of Veterans’ Affairs on 1800 VETERAN (1800 838 372).

 If you are not eligible for public dental treatment, you will need to seek dental care privately.
 While SA Dental Service is unable to suggest any affordable private providers, you can search the Yellow Pages of the phone book for a private dentist that is conveniently located to you, or do a Google search on “affordable dentists SA” and/or “dental no interest loan schemes”.
 If you are concerned about your ability to pay the fees charged by private dentists all at the one time, you could consider getting quotes from a few practices, or approaching a private provider to negotiate payment arrangements.